The Department of Integrative Physiology

 cross-training among the staff.

-- Conduct regular staff meeting.
+- Conducts regular staff meetings.
 Mentor, coach, and ensure

 professional development opportunities.
 Engage staff in

 - Manages and delegates additional duties as needed to meet